nbharaths/pygmy-2/README.md

 # Program Execution

-Start the servers from their respective machines (as specified in sv_info.csv using python3 server_name_here.py.
-Run client.py from the fourth machine to start operations
+Start the servers from their respective machines (as specified in sv_info.csv) using python3 server_name_here.py.
+Run client.py from the fourth machine to start operations.